TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules_new.md

 ### npm

-**npm** is a package manager, a gigantic repository of plugins, libaries and other tools, which provides us a command-line tool we can use to install these tools (we call "packages") in our applications.
+**npm** (no capitals!) is a package manager, a gigantic repository of plugins, libaries and other tools, which provides us a command-line tool we can use to install these tools (we call "packages") in our applications.
 Then we will have all our installed packages' code locally, which can then import into our own files.
 We can even publish our own code to npm!

 You may recall installing npm in the Foundations course in order to install the Jest testing framework to do the JavaScript exercises.
 Funnily enough, [npm does not stand for "Node Package Manager"](https://twitter.com/npmjs/status/105690425242820608), though you will often see it referred to as such.